sdv-dev/SDGym/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report an error that you found when using SDMetrics
+about: Report an error that you found when using SDGym
 title: ''
 labels: bug, pending review
 assignees: ''